 Recommended temperature and humidity for growing feminized marijuana

 When it comes to comfortable living conditions, people and cannabis are very much alike – both prefer moderate climate conditions.
 Feminized cannabis thrives best in temperatures ranging between 21-24 C (69-75 F).
 It’s advised to keep plants in this range to avoid cannabis health problems.
-However, some cannabis plants love to experience “freeze shock” closer to the end of their cycle.
+However, some cannabis strains love to experience “freeze shock” closer to the end of their cycle.
 Usually, this is done to boost its potency and reveal blue and purple hues.
 However, before doing so, be sure to read the breeder’s recommendations.

-As for humidity, the recommended level for feminized marijuana will depend on the plant’s lifecycle stage.
+As for humidity, the recommended level for female marijuana will depend on the plant’s lifecycle stage.
 Normally, seedlings and cannabis in veg prefer humidity levels around 60%.
 On the other hand, the flowering stage usually requires air humidity levels of 40-50% to reduce the risk of mold.

 Which soil is best to use for growing feminized seeds?

-Feminized cannabis plants will feel the best and yield the most in nutrient-rich, light, and well-aerated soil.
+Feminized cannabis vegetation will feel the best and yield the most in nutrient-rich, light, and well-aerated soil.
 Store-bought soil mixes are normally well-suited for growing cannabis.
 However, if you want to give your marijuana plant some special treatment, prepare a home-made mix from the following ingredients:

 - 3 parts organic starter soil